 - 1. Insure power is off to the engraver and any accessories such as the compressor. - 2.
-Using the supplied patch cable, plug the round end into the laser system Computer Controlled Air Assist, "COMPRESSOR" jack.
+Using the supplied patch cable, plug one end into either one of the accessory ports in the back of the machine as show below.